kolibri2/moviesuggestions/README.md

 ## Dataset

 The dataset used for this project is the Kaggle Movies dataset.
-It provides the necessary information about movies for the recommendation model.